top of page

 You will probably be greeted by someone who can direct you to the coat room, (to your right) and give you a bulletin that contains most of the service information, and a music book.
 Oh, yes, the closest washrooms are through the coat room.

-We welcome children and their parents, to our church.
-From September to May we have Sunday school for those who are about 4 to 12 years old.
-They usually come to the first part of the service with their parents and then go to their class.
-During the summer, we try to have a colouring sheet or two and some colours they can take back to their parents and work with.
-Some parents bring a special book or quiet toy that is their “church toy” and maybe a snack that is special for them during the service.
-We have a children's corner set up with some quiet activities.
-Having some noise and activity from children adds to the life of our worship and we welcome them rather than have your family stay home because of them.
+We welcome children and their parents to our church.
+Children are welcome to be in the Sanctuary during the service.
+There is a childrens' play area set up with quiet activities and toys.
+Some parents bring a special book or quiet toy from home that is their “church toy” and maybe a snack that is special for them during the service.
+Having some noise and activity from children adds to the life of our worship, and we welcome them rather than have your family stay home because of them.

 How will I know when to sit and stand during the service?